-The Information and Communication Technology Agency of Sri Lanka (ICTA) was established in July 2003 and pursuant to Information and Communication Technology Act No. 27 of 2003, (ICT Act), ICTA was identified as the legal successor to CINTEC and became the apex ICT institution of the Government, presently functioning within the purview of the Presidential Secretariat.
+The Information and Communication Technology Agency of Sri Lanka (ICTA) was established in July 2003 and pursuant to Information and Communication Technology Act No. 27 of 2003, (ICT Act), ICTA was identified as the legal successor to CINTEC and became the apex ICT institution of the Government operated within the purview of the Presidential Secretariat.
+Presently it is functioning under the Ministry of Telecommunication, Digital Infrastructure and Foreign Employment

-Under the ICT Act No. 27 of 2003 ICTA was empowered to formulate and implement strategies and programmes in both the Government and the private sector and pursuant thereto ICTA prepared programs and strategies on Information and Communication Technology, which are presently embodied in the "e-Sri Lanka Development Project".
+Under the ICT Act No. 27 of 2003 ICTA was empowered to formulate and implement strategies and programmes in both the Government and the private sector and pursuant thereto ICTA prepared programs and strategies on Information and Communication Technology, which were embodied in the "e-Sri Lanka Development Project".

 The "e-Sri Lanka Development Project", formulated during the period 2002-2005, is aimed at taking the dividends of ICT to all segments of Sri Lankan society and to further the socio economic development of the nation.
-Through the implementation of this multi-donor funded project an enabling environment is being created, where government works in partnership with stakeholders to create the necessary infrastructure, and establish e-government services.
+Through the implementation of this multi-donor funded project an enabling environment is being created, where government works in partnership with stakeholders to create the necessary infrastructure, and establish eGovernment services.